-Join Taz Tally for an in-depth discussion in this video Next steps, part of Color Correction in Adobe Camera Raw.
+Join Taz Tally for an in-depth discussion in this video Next steps, part of Adobe Camera Raw: Color Correction.

 - Well congratulations to you for finishing up this course…on Color Correction in Adobe Camera Raw.…I hope you enjoyed it…and I hope it helps you with your color correction chores.…And if you'd like to find out more…about Camera Raw or Photoshop…or any other topics related to color correction…lots of resources on the web.…Of course one of the first places…you want to go right back to is lynda.com,…because there's a whole bunch of training available…for both Camera Raw and Photoshop right here.…So just go to the home page…and go to the Browse the library tool…and just type in camera raw,…and you'll find a variety of different courses and videos.…